Private client law in United States (Federal): overview

 In addition to the federal gift and estate taxes, a generation-skipping transfer (GST) tax is imposed on transfers to persons more than one generation below the transferor.
-Under the Tax Relief Act, the rate for GST is 35% for GST transfers made in 2012.
-The GST tax rate is 55% for GST transfers in 2013, unless Congress acts.
+Under ATRA, the rate for GST is also set at 40%.

 Applicable exclusion.
 Each US citizen and resident is entitled to an exemption from federal estate tax, known as the applicable exclusion amount.
-Under the Tax Relief Act, the applicable exclusion amount is US$5.12 million for decedents dying in 2013 and US$5.34 million for decedents dying in 2014.
+Under ATRA, the applicable exclusion amount is US$5.25 million for decedents dying in 2013 and US$5.34 million for decedents dying in 2014.

 The gift tax exemption is US$5.25 million for 2013 and US$5.34 million for 2014.
 The gift tax exemption is cumulative during lifetime and the amount used is subtracted from the estate tax exemption available at death.
-A US$5.12 million GST exemption applies to generation-skipping transfers made during 2012.
-Unless Congress acts, the applicable exclusion amounts for 2013 are:
+A US$5.25 million GST exemption applies to generation-skipping transfers made during 2013 and US$5.34 million during 2014.

 Commonly, for tax planning purposes, on the death of a spouse, a trust is created on that deceased spouse's behalf for the benefit of the surviving spouse and their issue (a "spray" or "sprinkle" trust).
 The deceased spouse's applicable exclusion amount can be applied to that trust.
 On the death of the surviving spouse, the amounts in this trust will then be distributed to further trusts for the benefit of issue without being taxed on the surviving spouse's death.
 This will ensure that the applicable exclusion available to the first spouse is not wasted.
 On the death of the surviving spouse, a second exclusion amount is available to his or her estate.

-The Tax Relief Act established portability of the applicable exclusion amount between spouses.
+ATRA also confirmed portability of the applicable exclusion amount between spouses.
 Portability allows the surviving spouse to use the portion of the deceased spouse's unused applicable exclusion amount.
 In the case of multiple marriages, portability is limited to only the most recently deceased spouse.
 The executor of the deceased spouse's estate must affirmatively elect portability on a timely filed estate tax return.
 Portability does not apply for GST tax purposes.
-Unless Congress acts, portability is repealed in 2013.

 Annual exclusion.
-US citizens and residents can transfer an unlimited number of gifts each year to any number of donees they select, up to an annual exclusion amount for each donee, which is US$14,000 in 2013.
+US citizens and residents can transfer an unlimited number of gifts each year to any number of donees they select, up to an annual exclusion amount for each donee, which is US$14,000 in 2013 and 2014.
 This amount is indexed for inflation each year.
 Although the individual amount is small, great savings can be achieved, as an unlimited number of donees can receive these gifts each year.
 In addition, payments for education and certain medical expenses are excluded from the US gift tax.
 US citizens and residents can transfer up to US$143,000 in 2013 and US$145,000 in 2014 to a non-resident spouse without incurring gift tax (also adjusted annually for inflation).